-Sue is the owner and operator of SuzieQ Dairy in Unity.
-She plans to pass down her farm to her son, daughter and grandson, and that is why being a good steward to her land and the environment is so important to her.
+Sue is the owner and operator of Hunter Green farm in Unity.
+Her farm is a demonstration/testing farm for hemp growing and hemp value-added products.
+She plans to pass down her farm to her son, daughter and grandson, and that is why being a good steward to her land, maintaining an economically viable farm and caring for the environment is so important to her.

 Harold Larrabee from Knox owns and operates Aghaloma Farms, a 3rd generation family dairy farm, managing 900 head of Holstein cattle.
 Harold’s passion for the dairy industry, dedication and commitment to his family and friends, and his faith in God are his legacy.

-Kym has been part of the district for over 20 years, making sure the office runs smoothly, as well as hosting a variety of workshops, events, educational programs, fundraisers and meetings all with the goal of promoting soil and water conservation here in Waldo County.
+Kym has been part of the district for over 20 years, working as our Administrative Director before retiring in 2018.
 She is a life time resident of Waldo County and has witnessed many changes in the usage and treatment of mid-coast Maine’s natural resources.
 Kym notes, “I feel most of those changes have been for the good,” pointing out that there are many groups, organizations and individuals who hold the same commitment to conservation that the District does.
 “That’s a good thing…there’s still a lot of work to be done and the more folks working towards that goal, the better!”

 Aleta McKeage, M.S., Technical Director